oracle-livelabs/database/zdm/introduction/introduction.md

 For the purpose of this workshop we will be completing a logical offline migration using an Oracle Cloud Infrastructure (OCI) object storage bucket.

-The migration will consist of moving data from the source database to an OCI object storage bucket from which it then gets transferred to the target Oracle autonomous database on a shared infrastructure.
+The migration will consist of moving data from the source database to an OCI object storage bucket from which it then gets transferred to the target Oracle autonomous database serverless.

 ## Workshop Objectives